Aging Christians Have Alternatives Regarding Church Attendance

 Many preachers teach, based on Hebrews 10:25 that God has commanded that believers assemble together in church buildings, The scripture, however, reads: "Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching".

 At the time the Apostle Paul wrote this he was addressing the Hebrew believers of that day and there were no organized churches.
 Therefore he could not have been referring to the structures where modern-day Christians hold services.
 There are also theologians who say Paul was not talking about gathering together but referring to not forsaking the belief in Christ's second coming when all saints will be gathered.
 There is nothing wrong with attending church services, but if you tell someone they have to "got to church" you are in error based on scripture.
 I understand that this has been taught and many of us believed all our lives but scripture itself indicates that it is not accurate.
 These are the facts based on the Bible and aging Christ-followers need to know this.
+Now that the coronavirus has altered our lifestyles, this is more necessary than ever.

 Don't make older saints feel bad